 so that individuals and partnerships, schools and businesses,

-During my 8 years lecturing this subject at Cambridge University,
+During my 8 years lecturing this classical subject at Cambridge University...

 and 100 weekly columns as ‘Dr FeelGood’ for The Times newspaper.

-Before being invited by The Royal Society to co-host their first-ever conference
+The Royal Society invited me to co-host their first-ever

-and I was privileged to interview-at-length 100 of the world’s leading performers
+And I was privileged to interview-at-length 100 of the world’s leading practitioners

-King's College London University Medical Professor, Richard Sullivan, MD, PhD
+King's College London University Professor of Public Health, Richard Sullivan, MD, PhD;

 Kind words about Nick's books…